amchess/ShashChess/README.md

 N.B.

 Because of disk access, to be effective, the learning must be made at no bullet time controls (less than 5 minutes/game).

+### Read only learning

+_Boolean, Default: False_
+If activated, the learning file is only read.

 ### Shashin section